Tomislav Radotić

-Tomislav Radotić (born 13 December 1981) is a Croatian professional football manager and former player who is currently the assistant manager of Croatian First League club Osijek.
+Tomislav Radotić (born 13 December 1981) is a Croatian professional football manager and former player.

 Playing career

 Product of the NK Osijek academy, Radotić started his senior career in a string of 2nd and 3rd tier Croatian clubs based in the Osijek-Baranja County.
 He made his Prva HNL debut in 2006, aged 24, after signing for HNK Cibalia.
 Radotić was quick to establish himself in the club's first 11, remaining there for six seasons.
 Initially a defensive midfielder, he found himself more and more placed playing as a right-back, which would become his primary position in later years.
 His debut in the European competitions came in the Europa League qualifiers in 2010, in games against Cliftonville.
 After his contract with Cibalia ran out in the summer of 2012, he signed a two-year deal with RNK Split.

 Managerial career

 In June 2015, Radotić signed a two-year contract with Osijek.
 He was dismissed as manager of Cibalia in summer 2023.